neosmart/prettysize-rs/README.md

 * mathematical and logical operations on strongly-typed `Size` values,
 * full support for expressing negative sizes (e.g. the difference between two sizes, or the amount of space reclaimed on a disk)
+* serialization to/from bare byte fields in network payloads or other api requests/responses
+* parsing sizes from text representation in a wide variety of formats

 This crate can also be used in `no_std` mode (by compiling with default features disabled).
-This disables string conversion/formatting but keeps all the strongly-typed size conversion and mathematical/logical operations available.
+This disables string conversion/formatting/parsing but keeps all the strongly-typed size conversion and mathematical/logical operations available.

 This crate is free of any dependencies.